EnterpriseDB/tpa/docs/src/index.md

 [tpa]$ tpaexec test clustername
 ```

-You can run TPAexec from your laptop, an EC2 instance, or any machine
+You can run TPA from your laptop, an EC2 instance, or any machine
 that can reach the cluster's servers over the network.

 Here's a [list of capabilities and supported software](tpaexec-support.md).